Jrue Holiday

-High school career
+Holiday is a two-time NBA All-Star and six-time NBA All-Defensive Team member.
+He also won a gold medal with the 2020 and 2024 U.S. Olympic teams.
+Holiday is widely regarded as one of the best defensive guards in NBA history.

+Early life

 Holiday was born to Shawn and Toya (née DeCree) Holiday.
 His parents both played college basketball at Arizona State, where Toya was named Pac-10 Player of the Year in 1982.
 Holiday attended Campbell Hall School in the Los Angeles district of Studio City, California.
 As a senior, he averaged 25.9 points, 11.2 rebounds, 6.9 assists, 4.8 steals per game.
 The team went 31–5 and won the California Division IV state title.
 Holiday was rated the No. 1 point guard and the No. 2 overall prospect in the Class of 2008 by Rivals.com.
 He was named the 2008 Gatorade National Player of the Year and a Parade first-team All-American.
-He also played in the McDonald's All-American Game, tallying 14 points, 5 rebounds, 3 assists and 5 steals.
+Holiday also played in the McDonald's All-American Game, tallying 14 points, five rebounds, three assists, and five steals.
+Off the court, he was a member of Campbell Hall's gospel choir, the percussion section leader in the school's orchestra, and the manager of the school's girls' tennis team.

 College career

 In 2008–09, Holiday played alongside fellow future NBA player Darren Collison in the backcourt at UCLA.
-In 35 games (all starts), Holiday averaged 8.5 points, 3.8 rebounds, 3.7 assists and 1.6 steals in 27.1 minutes per game.
-He shot 45.0% from the floor, 30.7% from 3-point range and 72.6% from the line, earning Pac-10 All-Freshman Team honors.
+In 35 games (all starts), he averaged 8.5 points, 3.8 rebounds, 3.7 assists and 1.6 steals in 27.1 minutes per game.
+Holiday shot 45.0% from the floor, 30.7% from three-point range and 72.6% from the line, earning Pac-10 All-Freshman Team honors.
 He scored a career-high 20 points on a perfect 8-of-8 shooting in just 19 minutes of play against Florida International.
-He had 13 points and six assists in UCLA's one-point win over Virginia Commonwealth in the first round of the NCAA tournament.
+Holiday had 13 points and six assists in UCLA's one-point win over Virginia Commonwealth in the first round of the NCAA tournament.
 After the season, he declared for the NBA draft, forgoing his final three years of college eligibility.